TonnyOrtiz/CalculadoraTextoSeguridad/UnstructuredVersion/README.md

 # Unstructured Version

-This is the unstructured version
+This is the unstructured version not following any structure or pattern